 Be mindful of the water being used while cooking.
-Having a good supply of fresh water on hand is very important when it comes to camping.
-There are several types of coolers and filters on appliances available to fill up bottles or containers with fresh water before making a camping trip.
+Having a good supply of fresh water on hand is very important when it comes to camping and there are several types filters available to fill up bottles or containers with fresh water while on a camping trip.
 Whether it is for cooking or for drinking, water is essential to having a safe and enjoyable camping trip.

 Tents and Sleeping Bags